stevesimmons/pydata-ams2017-pandas-and-dask-from-the-inside/README.md

-### Tutorial contents
+## Tutorial contents

-This is meant for all levels of Python/Pandas users: accessible to beginners; new insights for experienced users.
+This is meant for all levels of Python/Pandas users: accessible to beginners plus some new insights for experienced users.

 #### Part I - Pandas from the Inside